How are reductions in decibels (dB) and sound levels perceived?

 - Sound-absorbing furniture and textiles improve the sound environment in offices and homes.

-- Heavy curtains and rugs reduce sound reflections in smaller rooms with hard surfaces.
+- Heavy curtains and carpets dampen sound reflections in smaller rooms with hard surfaces.

-By adapting the sound measures to the room’s characteristics, you can create a more pleasant and comfortable sound environment.
+By adapting the sound measures to the characteristics of the room, you can create a more pleasant and comfortable sound environment.

 How to create an optimal sound environment

-To effectively reduce sound levels and create a pleasant sound environment, the measures need to be adapted to the specific needs of the room.
+To effectively reduce noise levels and create a pleasant sound environment, measures need to be adapted to the specific needs of the room.

 Do you want to reduce reverberation and improve speech intelligibility?